jholzer/NuPendency/README.md

 #### Settings
 There are some settings, most regarding on how the graph is bein animated.
 Feel free to play with them, but be careful.
 There may be some funny effects with wrong values.
 ## Planed features:
-- Load packages from Visual Studio-Solution/Projects
 - "Explore from here" (e.g. right-click on node and use it as root-node for a new dependency graph)
 - Find package across all open graphs
-- Show referencing packages within a graph up to root package
+- Improve graph layout (suggestions welcome)
 - Logging-window
 - Improve this documentation... ;-)